 |Servings: 12 to 16|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This nectarine cake is made with fresh nectarines and peach nectar.
-Feel free to substitute fresh or frozen finely chopped peaches.
+This cake is made with fresh peaches and peach nectar.
+Feel free to substitute frozen finely chopped peaches or even fresh nectarines.

 This cake is baked in a Bundt cake pan, but a one-piece tube cake pan may be substituted.
 A cake mix makes it a very easy cake to prepare and bake.